edenb-dev/Game-Map-Maker/README.md

 #### Secret Options

 This mode is used to clear up space in the window.<br>
-When activated you will be able to see a menu will all the modes, and their current status.<br>
+When activated you will be able to see a menu with all the modes, and their current status.<br>
 - Press 'o' to reveal / hide the menu.